 How to Let Go of Expectations

 Imagine your boss choosing another colleague over you for an exciting career opportunity you know you would’ve been perfect for.
 Or sharing exciting news with a friend and they don’t answer how you thought they should.
-Is your knee-jerk reaction to judge your peers, criticize yourself, and dwell on the experience forever?
+Is your knee-jerk reaction to judge your peers, criticize yourself, and dwell on the experience forever or to let go?

 “Blessed is he who expects nothing, for he shall never be disappointed.” – Alexander Pope

 Setting yourself up to an unattainable standard of perfectionism makes it impossible for you to recover from rejection.
-With mindfulness and practicing positive reinforcement, letting go of your expectations and investing, in reality, is a mental and emotional pattern you can break.
+With mindfulness and practicing positive reinforcement, letting go of expectations and investing in reality, is a mental and emotional pattern you can break.

 Accept What You Can’t Control